 A power flush takes between one and two days to complete and typically costs between £300 and £500 (depending on the size of your house), but it can be worth it as it helps to improve the lifespan of your boiler and ensures that your central heating system is working efficiently.

-In this guide, we’ll go through the signs to look for to tell if you need a power flush, explain exactly what the process involves and answer some of the questions you might have.
-Then you can decide on what’s the right solution for you.
+In this guide, we’ll go through the signs to look for to tell if you need a power flush, explain exactly what the process involves, and answer some of the questions you might have.
+Then you can decide on what’s the right solution for you or if you need a replacement boiler or radiators

 How does a power flush work?